-1. Choose the right file size
+1. Choose the Right File Size

-2. Use descriptive file names
+2. Use descriptive filenames

-The alt text is a key part of SEO.
-It describes the image content and makes it accessible – a plus for users with screen readers.
-It also helps Google understand the visual context.
-Use short, precise descriptions with relevant keywords, e.g., "woman meditating on the beach at sunset".
-The title tag often appears as a tooltip and can provide additional information.
-Balance clarity, naturalness, and relevance.
+The alt text is an important part of any SEO strategy.
+It describes what’s shown in the image and makes content accessible—a plus for users with screen readers.
+At the same time, it helps Google better understand the visual context.
+Use short, concise descriptions with relevant keywords, e.g., “Woman meditating on the beach at sunset.”
+The title tag, on the other hand, is often displayed as a tooltip and can provide additional information.
+A good balance of clarity, naturalness, and relevance is crucial here.

 4. Use modern image formats